 Proximity’s Nottingham Edge 1 site comprises 33,000 square feet of net technical space across six data halls, an IT load capacity of 4MW supply and multiple high-speed direct fibre connections, including Zayo.

-Quickline is a rapidly growing Yorkshire Internet service provider which specialises in connecting ‘hard-to-reach’ areas, by building a new hybrid infrastructure using a combination of fibre and fixed wireless access networks.
+Quickline is a rapidly growing Yorkshire Internet Service Provider which specialises in connecting ‘hard-to-reach’ areas by building a new hybrid infrastructure using a combination of fibre and fixed wireless access networks.
 The company has impressive plans to bring lightning-fast broadband speeds to over 500,000 homes and businesses in rural communities where a significant digital divide still remains.

 “As we grow and expand, so does our need for fast, secure data,” said Mark Seward, Director of Fixed Wireless Operations for Quickline.
 “By working with Proximity, we are able to avoid data congestion, reduce latency and delays while keeping 100% integrity of the data.”

-“We are delighted to be helping support Quickline Communications’ next phase of growth as it expands coverage of its superfast and ultrafast broadband rural network further across in the UK,” said John Hall, Managing Director – Colocation, Proximity Data Centers.“ Alternate service providers like Quickline increasingly require Edge colocation capacity to better serve their local customers with low latency solutions by bringing data much closer to them – in this case the Midlands region – while also reducing backhaul costs.”Click below to share this article
+“We are delighted to be helping support Quickline Communications’ next phase of growth as it expands coverage of its superfast and ultrafast broadband rural network further across the UK,” said John Hall, Managing Director – Colocation, Proximity Data Centres.
+Alternate service providers like Quickline increasingly require Edge colocation capacity to better serve their local customers with low latency solutions by bringing data much closer to them – in this case the Midlands region – while also reducing backhaul costs.”Click below to share this article